Understanding Churn Metrics

 These KPIs will vary from business to business, but generally it is some combination of:

-- Modifying a certain setting(s) For example, in LessAccounting some KPIs are whether or not they've upload a logo or if they've invited a bookkeeper or accountant.
+- Modifying a certain setting(s) For example, in a bookkeeping company some KPIs could be whether or not they've upload a logo or if they've invited an accountant.

 - Ongoing usage of certain features How many proposals or invoices created/sent this month.